VicOdum/book_to_scrape_proj/README.md

 - [Results/Findings](#results/findings)
 - [Recommendations](#recommendations)
 ### Project Overview
+This Data Analysis project aims to scrape information about the books from bookstoscrape.com website.

 ### Data Sources
+The major source of information for this project is bookstoscrape.com website

 ### Tools Used
 - Python - Used for Data Scraping
-- Microsoft Excel - used for Data cleaning
+- Microsoft Excel - used for Data cleaning aand storage.

 ### Data Cleaning/Preparation